szermatt/mistty/docs/source/shells.rst

 MisTTY is known to work with powerline-shell prompts or `Tide, on Fish
 <https://github.com/IlanCosman/tide>`_, including right prompts.

-If you suspect your shell prompt is causing issues, please first try setting a traditional prompt to confirm, then, whatever the outcome, please file a bug (:ref:`reporting`.)
+If you suspect that your shell prompt may be causing problems, try configuring your shell to send out :ref:`OSC 133 <osc133>` codes to help MisTTY correctly identify your prompt.

 .. _zsh: